BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 move_to_start: Successfully moved in to start pose
 ```

+**Note**: you may need to manually move the robot away from the home position to visually see the motion of the robot.

 ## Installing MoveIt

-Finally, we need to install MoveIt.
+Finally, we need to install `MoveIt`.
 First, install `catkin-tools`:

 ```bash
 sudo apt install ros-${ROS_DISTRO}-catkin python3-catkin-tools